michaeljones/sphinx-to-github/README.rst

 Sphinx to GitHub
 ================

-A basic shell script for preparing the html output of the sphinx documentation system for github pages.
+A Python script for preparing the html output of the sphinx documentation system for github pages.

 It renames any top level folders which start with an underscore and edits any